 University of San Francisco

-Caroline advises USF on an ongoing basis regarding its Institutional Master Plan (IMP) and campus development projects, including USF’s Center for Science and Innovation project, a major new 60,000 square foot state-of-the-art science center in the heart of USF's main campus.
-The project was named a 2013 San Francisco Business Times Real Estate Deal of the Year for “Best Community Impact.”
-Caroline is currently working with USF on a 600-bed student housing project, which will require conditional use and planned unit development authorization from the San Francisco Planning Commission.
+Caroline advises USF on an ongoing basis regarding its Institutional Master Plan (IMP) and campus development projects, including USF’s Center for Science and Innovation project, a major new 60,000 square foot state-of-the-art science center in the heart of USF’s main campus.
+That project was named a 2013 San Francisco Business Times Real Estate Deal of the Year for “Best Community Impact.”
+Caroline also worked with USF on a 600-bed student housing project, which was unanimously approved by the San Francisco Planning Commission in 2018.